RISHIPRAKASH34/Prompt-Engineering-Techniques/README.md

 # Prompt-Engineering-Techniques

 Requirements:
-Python 3.11.9
+Python 3.11.9,

-Ollama installation, Run this command in cmd - pip install ollama Streamlit installation, Run this command in cmd - pip install streamlit
+Ollama, Run this command in cmd - pip install ollama

+Streamlit, Run this command in cmd - pip install streamlit

 For running the programs on streamlit, run this command on the terminal: python -m streamlit run file_name.py